tssa017/groupomania/README.md

 In another terminal,

-1. Download the frontend dependencies with this command:
+1. Download the frontend dependencies with these commands:

 ```bash
 cd front